JelyseCalkum/codeName-Quiz/README.md

 JavaScript Quiz Application
 SUMMARY:
 A timed coding quiz with multiple-choice questions built from scratch that use JavaScript and APIs.
-Visit the deployed webpage here //insert deployed link here// Or you can check out the project files in my GitHub repository here //insert repo link here//
+Visit the deployed webpage here: //insert deployed link here// Or you can check out the project files in my GitHub repository here: https://github.com/JelyseCalkum/codeName-Quiz

 APPLICATION OVERVIEW: